 - When it’s not safe outside, you can continue to cycle at 100% without endangering yourself by cycling safely indoors.

-- A turbo trainer allows you to concentrate on a certain performance area.
+- Allows you to concentrate on a certain performance area.
 That’s why professional cyclists use them as a supplement to their road miles each year.

-- A turbo trainer allows you to stay at a constant performance level, without having to worry about junctions, traffic and undulations.
+- Enables you to stay at a constant performance level, without having to worry about junctions, traffic and undulations.

-A turbo trainer really can be the difference between struggling with your cycling and pushing through to the next level and enjoying a higher level of performance.
-So with that said, let’s look at our top six turbo trainers.
+A trainer really can be the difference between struggling with your cycling and pushing through to the next level and enjoying a higher level of performance.